John Lear: Role in 1989 symposium

 In 1989, Lear served as State Director for The Mutual UFO Network, hosting their 1989 annual convention in Las Vegas, Nevada, on July 1, 1989.
 The symposium was titled: "The UFO Cover-Up: A Government Conspiracy?"
 Despite initial objections from MUFON founder Walt Andrus, Lear was able to submit a slate of speakers after he threatened to split the symposium.
 Lear's speakers were slated to provide allegedly independent verification of the Bennewitz claims.
 One of those speakers, Bill Cooper, would later break with Lear after accusing him of being an intelligence agent.

 The Ufologist Bill Moore was scheduled as the main speaker, and he refused to submit his paper for review prior to the convention, and also announced that he would not answer any follow-up questions as was common practice.
 Unlike most of the convention's attendees, Moore did not stay at the same hotel that was hosting the convention.

 When he spoke, Moore said that he and others had been part of an elaborate, long-term disinformation campaign begun primarily to discredit Paul Bennewitz: "My role in the affair ... was primarily that of a freelancer providing information on Paul's (Bennewitz) current thinking and activities".
 Air Force Sergeant Richard C. Doty was also involved, said Moore, though Moore thought Doty was "simply a pawn in a much larger game, as was I." One of their goals, Moore said, was to disseminate information and watch as it was passed from person to person in order to study information channels.

 Moore said that he "was in a rather unique position" in the disinformation campaign: "judging by the positions of the people I knew to be directly involved in it, [the disinformation] definitely had something to do with national security.
 There was no way I was going to allow the opportunity to pass me by ...
 I would play the disinformation game, get my hands dirty just often enough to lead those directing the process into believing I was doing what they wanted me to do, and all the while continuing to burrow my way into the matrix so as to learn as much as possible about who was directing it and why."
 Once he finished the speech, Moore immediately left the hotel and Las Vegas that same night.

-Moore's claims sent shock waves through the small, tight-knit UFO community, which remains divided as to the reliability of his assertions.